lectern/GeoGuessr-Discord-RPC/README.md

 # GeoGuessr Discord RPC
-Simple extention and script to show your GeoGuessr status on Discord!
+Simple extension and script to show your GeoGuessr status on Discord!

 This has only been tested to work on chromium based browsers such as Chrome or Brave.

-NOTE: This is my first time developing in javascript, so please make a PR if you are able to improve the extention or script.
+NOTE: This is my first time developing in javascript, so please make a PR if you are able to improve the extension or script.

 ## Demo
 [![IMAGE ALT TEXT](https://media.discordapp.net/attachments/1049434216951197817/1101876797173415956/Untitled_design.png?width=927&height=522)](https://youtu.be/Hw9Dq7AbfE0)

 ## Deployment
-#### Installing Extention:
+#### Installing Extension:
-Install the unpacked 'GeoGuessr RPC Extention' for your chromium browser:
+Install the unpacked 'GeoGuessr RPC Extension' for your chromium browser:
 - Chrome/Brave Guide: https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked

 #### Usage: